You are here: Urology Textbook > Signs and symptoms > Proteinuria

-Tubular proteinuria is the presence of more than 150 mg small proteins (such as alpha 2-microglobulin) in a 24-h urine collection, while the serum proteins have normal concentrations.
+Tubular proteinuria is the presence of more than 150 mg of small proteins (such as alpha 2-microglobulin) in a 24-h urine collection, while the serum proteins have normal concentrations.

-The increased concentration of small filtered proteins from the plasma leads to an overtaxed tubular reabsorption (overflow proteinuria).
+The increased concentration of small filtered proteins from the plasma leads to overtaxed tubular reabsorption (overflow proteinuria).

-Proteinuria from the upper urinary tract, bladder, prostate or urethra.
+Proteinuria from the upper urinary tract, bladder, prostate, or urethra.

 Differential Diagnosis of Proteinuria

 Microalbuminuria indicates an abnormal leakage of albumin in the renal glomerulus and is a sign of kidney damage:

 - Diabetic nephropathy (stage III)